What is Securitization?

-Banks in the US first started securitizing home mortgages in the 1970s.
+Banks in the U.S. first started securitizing home mortgages in the 1970s.
 The initial “mortgage-backed securities” were seen as relatively safe and allowed banks to give out more mortgage loans to prospective homeowners.
-The practice created a housing boom in the US and resulted in a tremendous increase in house prices across the country.
+The practice created a housing boom in the U.S. and resulted in a tremendous increase in house prices.

-In the 1980s, Wall Street investment banks extended the idea of the mortgage-backed securities to other types of assets.
-They realized that securitization drastically increased the number of securities available in the market without the need to raise any real economic variable.
-The increase in the number of securities available raised the number of potential transactions the banks could make (most banks were paid according to the number of transactions they were involved in).
+In the 1980s, Wall Street investment banks extended the idea of mortgage-backed securities to other types of assets.
+They realized that securitization drastically increased the number of securities available in the market without raising any real economic variable.
+The number of securities available raised the number of potential transactions the banks could make (most banks were paid according to the number of transactions they were involved in).

-The rapid deterioration in the quality of the underlying assets within the market for asset-backed securities and a general lack of government regulation was one of the key reasons for the 2008 recession.
+The rapid deterioration in the quality of the underlying assets within the market for asset-backed securities and a general lack of government regulation were key reasons for the 2008 recession.